Colin Breed: Political career

 Breed was elected as a councillor to both the Caradon District Council and to the Saltash Town Council in 1982.
 He was twice selected as the Mayor of Saltash.
 He was selected to contest the constituency of Cornwall South East at the 1997 general election, when the sitting Conservative MP Robert Hicks was retiring.
 The 1997 general election saw losses for the Conservatives across the UK and Breed was comfortably elected as the new Liberal Democrat MP for Cornwall South East with a majority of 6,480.
 He made his maiden speech on 24 June 1997 on the preservation of plant varieties.

 In Parliament, Breed was appointed a Liberal Democrat spokesman on Trade and Industry by Paddy Ashdown in 1997.
 When Charles Kennedy was elected as the Leader of the Liberal Democrats in 1999, Breed was promoted to the Liberal Democrat Shadow Cabinet as the Shadow Agriculture minister.
 In the same year he became a member of the General Medical Council.

 Breed was dropped from the Liberal Democrat Shadow Cabinet following the 2001 general election, but was appointed a spokesman on the Environment, Food and Rural Affairs, before moving to speak on Defence in 2002.
 He returned to be a spokesman on the Environment, Food and Rural Affairs following the 2005 General Election.

 Breed stood down from Parliament in April 2010, aged 62, and did not seek re-election.
 His seat was lost to the Conservative Sheryll Murray who won with a 9.1% swing.

 Personal life and death

 Breed was a Methodist lay preacher and voted conservatively on issues such as homosexuality.
-He married Janet Courtiour in 1968 in Torbay and they had a son and a daughter.
+He married Janet Courtier in 1968 in Torbay and they had a son and a daughter.

 Breed died on 9 May 2024, at the age of 77.